 Original articles, review articles, report cases and articles regarding methods and techniques in Radiology should include a first page with all personal data, a full manuscript file completely anonymous and the declarations of conflict of interest, funding and ethical responsibilities that the author can fill in electronically when submitting the article.

-The front page must show the title of the work in English and a short title with less than 40 characters (counting letters and spaces); the authors' names (without titles or academic degrees); their institution of registration (affiliations); email address and full name of the corresponding author; acknowledgments and the funding if exists.
+The front page must show the title of the work in English and a short title with less than 40 characters (counting letters and spaces); the authors' names and ORCID number (without titles or academic degrees); their institution of registration (affiliations); email address and full name of the corresponding author; acknowledgments and the funding if exists.